IvetaArnaudova/TelerikAcademy/02.CSS/06.Stylus/README.md

 ### Problem 2.
 Web Gallery
 *	Create a web gallery
-	*	Use only HTML, CSS and a preprocessor of your choice - Stylus
+	*	Use only HTML, CSS and Stylus
 	*	List images
 	*	When a image is selected, show it zoomed